jbwang1997/StabilityIndex/README.md

 ## Main Results

-We could not provide the above pretrained models due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/), but you could easily achieve similar performance by training with the default configs.
+We could not provide the above pretrained models due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/), but people could easily achieve similar performance by training with the default configs.

 <details>
 <summary> Benckmark on Waymo Open Dataset </summary>